 A: Under no circumstances should they respond to it themselves.
-All subject access requests should be sent to the Data Protection Officer/Representative.
-The Data Protection Officer/Representative will send the individual a data subject access request form.
+All subject access requests should be sent to the Data Protection Officer/Representative or-Data Protection Team.
+The Data Protection Officer/Representative or Data Protection Team will send the individual a data subject access request form.

 Q: Can we charge someone who makes a subject access request?

 A: In most cases, we must respond to a subject access request and provide the information requested free of charge.
 However, in certain circumstances, we may be able to charge a reasonable fee, taking into account the administrative costs of providing the information.
-Employees should contact the Data Protection Officer / Representative if they receive a subject access request.
+Employees should contact the Data Protection Officer/Representative or Data Protection Team if they receive a subject access request.